Customer Management

 1. Full Onboarding Flow

-4. Poll KYC status every 30–60 seconds until PASSED or FAILED
+- Poll KYC status every 30–60 seconds until

-5. If FAILED, surface the specific failing check(s) for operator review
+FAILED, surface the specific failing check(s) for operator review — do not proceed to wallet creation - Check wallet eligibility (

 2. Customer Lookup Before Action